inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

   ```
 Is everything OK ?

-Congratulations, your Poppy system is complete and cleaned-up now !
+Congratulations, your Quesnelia system is complete and cleaned-up now !

 ## VII.
 Post Upgrade